MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ## Extra: Verify the statistics with Python

 How can you verify that the algorithm is behaving correctly?
-For example, if you substitute Grover's search with a random number generator in the previous code example, it will also find a factor (after ~$N$ attempts).
+For example, if you substitute Grover's search with a random number generator in the previous code example, it will eventually find a factor as well (after ~$N$ attempts).

-You will write a short Python script to verify that the program is working as it should.
+This example shows how to write a short Python script to verify that the program is working as it should.

 > [!TIP]
 > If you need help running Q# applications with Python, see [Set up a Q# and Python environment](xref:microsoft.quantum.install-qdk.overview.python) and [Write a Q# and Python program](xref:microsoft.quantum.how-to.python-local).

-First, modify your main operation to remove the repeat-until-success loop.
-Instead, output the first measurement result after running Grover's search:
+First, replace your main operation, `FactorizeWithGrovers`, with the following operation, `FactorizeWithGrovers2`:

 ```qsharp
 @EntryPoint()